ulule/developers.ulule.com/content/docs/ulule-api/reference/address.md

 Updates the address with the given ID.
 This endpoint is only accessible to the address owner.

-The country can not be updated if the address is the shipping address of an order with shippings.

 {{% http method="patch" %}}/v1/addresses/:id{{% /http %}}

 | Parameter | Description |